-- During continuous shooting, images are transferred to the FTP server in the order they are captured. - Captured images are also stored on the card. - Any images for which transfer fails or is interrupted will be transferred automatically when the connection is recovered (2).
-These images can also be transferred together manually at a later time (2). - Repeated automatic transfer is not attempted if network settings (such as FTP server settings) are changed before automatic FTP transfer begins.
+- During continuous shooting, images are transferred to the FTP server in the order they are captured. - Captured images are also stored on the card. - Repeated automatic transfer is not attempted if network settings (such as FTP server settings) are changed before automatic FTP transfer begins.